 If you have diabetes, you need to learn to effectively examine your feet and identify any early signs of diabetes-related foot problems.

-It’s also advisable to undergo a routine for personal foot care and prepare to call in or go to a physician if a problem appears like it can become severe enough to seek professional help.
+It’s also advisable to undergo a routine for personal foot care.
+Moreover, prepare to call in or go to a physician if a problem appears like it can become severe enough to seek professional help.

 At The Bridge Recovery Center, we provide a very natural effective diet and exercise program for diabetic foot pain and will help improve this condition.
-You will work with our personal trainers, therapists, chefs and other staff to make sure your stay is as effective as possible.
-Our physician and team are well-versed in how to treat diabetic foot pain and will provide excellent support throughout your stay.
+You will work with our personal trainers, therapists, chefs, and other staff to make sure your stay is as effective as possible.
+Moreover, our physician and team are experienced in treating diabetic foot pain and will provide excellent support throughout your stay.
 Contact us and learn how we can assist you.